 (b) Group campers may stay no more than 14 days annually, and this limit will be calculated cumulatively during the calendar year, whether camping is in a series of short stays or in a continuous stay.

 Backcountry and Wilderness camping arriving by vessels is allowed on Perdido Key, West Petit Bois Island (AKA Sand), NPS-owned portion of Cat Island), and the Wilderness Islands of Petit Bois Island, and Horn Island, under the following conditions:

 (b) Backcountry campsites must be on relatively flat, level beaches without vegetation or dune structure being damaged.
 Camping on dunes, fore dunes or on vegetation is prohibited.

 (c) Wilderness camping groups of more than 10 people must have a wilderness permit to camp on the wilderness islands; Horn and Petit Bois Islands.
 Campsites may not be used by more than 10 people at one time.
 All campsites will be 500 feet apart. (approx.1/10th of a mile)

-(d) Those vessels arriving at the Wilderness Islands must remain outside of the designated high tide.
+(d) Those vessels arriving at the Wilderness Islands must remain outside of the mean high tide.

-(e) There will be no motorized or mechanical mean devices (coolers, carts, wheelbarrows, anything with wheels and axles, etc..) allowed in the wilderness areas of Horn and Petit Bois Islands.
+(e) There will be no motorized or mechanical mean devices (wheeled coolers, carts, wheelbarrows, anything with wheels and axles, etc..) allowed in the wilderness areas of Horn and Petit Bois Islands.

 (f) Camping, cooking, or other activities are not allowed in areas closed for the protection of shorebirds, osprey, or eagles, including any area within 300 yards of any nest which is being used by adult or juvenile osprey or eagle.